Writing

 A raw idea is cheap.
 A constrained idea is where design starts.

 The best AI-assisted product-improvement routines I have built or used do not say, 'Give me ten features.'
 They say: propose three interventions that reduce cognitive load without adding a new step.
 Propose five copy changes that improve trust calibration without making the system sound defensive.
-Propose two workflow changes that preserve human judgment before automation acts.
+Propose two workflow changes that keep review in place before automation acts.
 Propose one small design-system update that would prevent this class of mistake from repeating.

-That is the difference between brainstorming and operating.
-The model is not there to be endlessly imaginative.
-It is there to help turn product quality into a repeatable practice.
+The model is there to help turn product quality into a repeatable practice.

 The research matters because AI is too fluent